esp-rs/book/src/application-development/async.md

 ## RTIC

 [Real-Time Interrupt-driven Concurrency (RTIC)] is a community supported concurrency framework for building real-time systems.
-Real time tasks are not async, but "software" tasks are `async`.
+Real time tasks are not async, but "software" tasks are async.
 Currently, only ESP32-C3 and ESP32-C6 are supported.

 <!-- TODO: change ArielOS to crates.io link when it's ready -->